nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Focuris currently shows events.
 2. User requests to find an event.
-3. Focuris shows events whose names contain any of the given words.
+3. Focuris shows events whose name or description contain any of the given words.

     Use case ends.